oscarfonts/gt-exporter/README.rst

 * PostGIS
 * Spatialite
 * H2
-* Oracle Spatial (not tested, needs ojdbc7.jar from Oracle)
+* Oracle Spatial (needs ojdbc7.jar driver from Oracle)
 * A shapefile, or directory of shapefiles